Reincarnated as a Dragon Hatchling: Anime

 An anime television series adaptation was announced on March 14, 2025.
-The series will be produced by Felix Film and Ga-Crew and directed by Yuta Takamura, with Nobuyoshi Arai serving as assistant director, Tatsuhiko Urahata handling series composition, Masahito Onoda designing the characters and Kow Otani composing the music.
-It is set to premiere in January 2026.
+It is produced by Felix Film and Ga-Crew and directed by Yuta Takamura, with Nobuyoshi Arai serving as assistant director, Tatsuhiko Urahata handling series composition, Masahito Onoda designing the characters and Kow Otani composing the music.
+The series premiered from January 10 to March 28, 2026, on AT-X and other networks.
 The opening theme song is "Gliding Claw", performed by Sizuk, and the ending theme song is "Sky Clipper", performed by Tao and Sak.
 Sentai Filmworks licensed the series in North America for streaming on Hidive.
+Muse Communication licensed the series in South and Southeast Asia.